 The beginning of a new year or a new stage in your life is often a really good time to hit the “reset” button.
 Especially when it comes to what we eat.
 But what are the best ways to cleanse our bodies, and what are the best programs to help us detox and reset our bodies and minds?
-Our round-up of the best new tactics to try right now, including smoothie cleanses, the plant-based diet detox, intermittent fasting and more.
+Have a look at our round-up of some of the best detox food programs to try right now, including smoothie cleanses, the plant-based diet detox, intermittent fasting and more.

 While the recent news cycle probably had lots of us reaching for that extra glass of wine, it’s not too late to cut back on indulgences that may actually be adding to our angst.

-To help cut through the noise, we’ve spoken with nutritionists and dietitians to give you the best detox cleanses to try in January 2023, including smoothie cleanses, plant-based dieting, intermittent fasting, and more.
+To help cut through the noise, we’ve spoken with nutritionists and dietitians to give you some thoughts on some of the best detox cleanses to try in January 2024, including smoothie cleanses, plant-based dieting, intermittent fasting, and more.

 Here’s everything you need to know to get started.

-what does it mean to “detox?” why do it?
+what does it mean to “detox?” and why do it?

 The goal of a detox is really simple: cutting out anything that isn’t serving your body well.
 A detox is a chance for a reset, where you “alter your habitual daily practices and let go or lessen practices that do not serve you,” Christina Towle, a New York-based clinical nutritionist tells us.